A dedicated network lane

 From the moment cardholder data leaves the terminal to the moment it reaches your acquirer, it travels exclusively on NuvoLinQ's private APN.
 At no point in that journey does it cross the public internet or a shared carrier APN.

-Because every device keeps the same IP for life, you whitelist your fleet once and leave it.
-Reconnects, reboots, and carrier switches all return on the same address, so your rules and your audit evidence never go stale.
+Because every device keeps the same IP for the life of the deployment, you whitelist your fleet once and leave it.
+Reconnects, reboots, and carrier switches all return on the same address, so your rules and your audit evidence stay current.

 A private APN is a documented, auditable network control.
 When your QSA asks how cardholder data is isolated in transit, "private APN with static IP whitelisting" answers the question.
-A shared carrier APN does not.
+A shared carrier APN may require additional controls and documentation.

-NuvoLinQ's private APN keeps traffic within defined geographic regions.
-Payment data from a Canadian terminal does not route through an overseas peering point on its way to a Canadian processor.
+NuvoLinQ's private APN can be configured to keep traffic within defined geographic routing policies, so payment data from a Canadian terminal can be kept on a domestic path to a Canadian processor.

 Private APN and static IP are not premium tiers or optional features.
 Every LinQ1Zero SIM on every NuvoLinQ plan runs on the private APN with a static IP address assigned at provisioning.

 Most IoT connectivity providers charge extra for private APN access, if they offer it at all.
 At NuvoLinQ, it's the default.
 We built the network this way because payment terminals have no business running on shared infrastructure.
-Every connection we provision is a private one.
+Payment connections we provision are private by design.

-For payment infrastructure, the difference between a private and a public APN is the difference between a defensible PCI DSS architecture and one your auditor will flag.
+For payment infrastructure, the difference between a private and a public APN is the difference between a defensible PCI architecture and one that may raise questions in an audit.